hugocortesmu/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

  Foundations > System engineering & DevOps > Web stack

 ## Concepts
-For this project, students are expected to look at these concepts:
+For this project, look at these concepts:

 - DNS
 - Monitoring